idem-lab/conmat/paper/paper.pdf.md

 # Summary

-Contact matrices describe the number of contacts between individuals, typically age groups.
+Contact matrices describe the number of contacts between individuals.
 They are used to create models of infectious disease spread. `conmat` is an R package which generates synthetic contact matrices for arbitrary input demography, ready for use in infectious diseases modelling.

 There are currently few options for a user to access synthetic contact matrices [@socialmixr; @prem2017].
-Existing code to generate synthetic contact matrices from @prem2017 are not designed for replicability, are restricted to only selected countries, and provide no sub-national demographic estimates.
+Existing code to generate synthetic contact matrices from @prem2017 are not designed for replicability, are restricted to select countries, and provide no sub-national demographic estimates.

 The `conmat` package exposes model fitting and prediction separately to the user.
 Users can fit a model based on a contact survey such as POLYMOD [@mossong2008], then predict from this model to their own demographic data.
 This means users can generate synthetic contact matrices for any region, with any contact survey.